 |[d] Blooming RF|

-Students who have attended class regularly and have kept up with most assignments—but have had a legitimate reason, according to the Dean of Students office—must get incomplete contracts from the registrar and fill them out for my signature by class time on Wednesday, December 9 or they will receive failing grades.
+Students who have attended class regularly and have kept up with most assignments—but have had a legitimate reason—according to the Dean of Students office—must get incomplete contracts from the registrar and fill them out for my signature by class time on the last day of classes (Wednesday, December 7) or they will receive failing grades.